ofanan/Sketches/README.md

 # Sketches

 This project studies the usage of sketches and estimators for network telemetry and neural networks.
+The project includes efficient Python implementations of the following counters:

+Morris Counters, CEDAR, SEAD, AEE.

-The project includes Python implementation of various sketch and esimation schemes, such as Morris Counters, CEDAR, SEAD, and Count Min Sketch.
+The project provides also Python impelemntation of Count Min Sketch and Space Saving Cache.
-As the research is still in preliminary stage, the code is not fully debugged yet.
 A recommended reading For further details about sketches is

 Li, Shangsen, et al., [A Survey of Sketches in Traffic Measurement: